Scams, Rogue Traders and Doorstep Crime

 Avoiding Consumer Scams & Rogue Traders

-Devon and Somerset Trading Standards receives hundreds of complaints each year about mass marketed scams ranging from prize draw scams to psychic letters.
+Devon, Somerset and Torbay Trading Standards receives hundreds of complaints each year about mass marketed scams ranging from prize draw scams to psychic letters.
 Our advice to consumers is to ask yourself the following and if you can answer yes to any of these questions then there is a good chance that someone is trying to scam you, in which case you should recycle, delete, ask a salesman to leave or hang up.

 - Was the offer unsolicited?